Jet-environment interaction after delayed collapse in binary neutron star mergers: Step function for

-In Figure~\ref{fig:gammaeff} (top left panel), we present, for case C at 48\,ms after merger, a meridional view of the `effective' adiabatic index, defined as $\gamma_{\rm eff}\!\equiv\!P/(\rho \epsilon) + 1$.
-This corresponds to the adiabatic index that a simple ideal gas would have for given values of $\rho$, $P$, and $\epsilon$.
+In Figure~\ref{fig:gammaeff} (top left panel), we present a meridional view of $\gamma_{\rm eff}$ for case C at 48\,ms after merger.
 In the lower left panel, we show instead the rest-mass density.
-For comparison, we performed an additional simulation (case D) in which we maintained the same adiabatic index $\gamma_{\rm th}\!=\!1.8$ at any density.
-Case D is also reported in Figure~\ref{fig:gammaeff} (right panels).
+For comparison, we performed an additional simulation (case F) in which we maintained the same adiabatic index $\gamma_{\rm th}\!=\!1.8$ at any density.
+Case F is also reported in Figure~\ref{fig:gammaeff} (right panels).

 As shown in the upper panels, the value of $\gamma_{\rm th}$ at low densities (i.e.~$\rho\!<\!10^{10}\,\text{g/cm}^3$) essentially determines the EOS behavior in terms of $\gamma_{\rm eff}$ for both the emerging incipient jet and the environment in front of it.
-In those regions, $\gamma_{\rm eff}$ is indeed close to 4/3 in case C, and around 1.8 in case D. Comparing the rest-mass density in the lower panels, we see that the different choice of the adiabatic index at low densities has a strong impact on the system dynamics.
-In particular, the incipient jet emergence is favored in case D.
+In those regions, $\gamma_{\rm eff}$ is indeed close to 4/3 in case C, and around 1.8 in case F. Comparing the rest-mass density in the lower panels, we see that the different choice of the adiabatic index at low densities has a strong impact on the system dynamics.
+In particular, the incipient jet emergence is favored in case F.

 In conclusion, (i) introducing the step function for $\gamma_{\rm th}$ allows us to reproduce a realistic adiabatic index of $\approx\!4/3$ for the jet and its propagation environment, while maintaining the same EOS behavior at $\rho\!>\!10^{10}\,\text{g/cm}^3$, and (ii) the resulting evolution is rather different from a case where $\gamma_{\rm th}$ is instead constant and equal to 1.8.